olysxue/super_elnino_regime_shift/Supplementary_figure_code/README.md

 **"Super El Ni√±o events drive climate Regime Shifts with Enhanced Risks under Global Warming"**, Accepted in *Nature Communications*.

 All scripts were developed and tested with **NCL version 6.6.2**.
-Each script corresponds to one Extended Data Figure in the paper.
+Each script corresponds to one Supplementary Figure in the paper.

----

-All scripts were developed and tested using **NCL version 6.6.2+**.

 ---